 The new system will have three locations with e-TAG readers:

 Primary Holding Area Entry – here the e-TAG readers are used so that drivers can be given a message on an electronic sign letting them know if their eTAG account is up to date and that it can be used by the system.
 No charging happens at this Entry.

 Primary Holding Area Exit – this is the only location where a payment can be taken by the e-TAG readers.

 Secondary Holding Area Entry – e-TAG readers are used here to confirm that drivers have already made a payment.
 No charging happens at this Entry.

 Drivers who have remaining amounts on their taxi swipe cards can now access a refund via melbourneairport.com.au/taxirefund.
-This refund website requires driver’s details including the swipe card number, driver’s name, address, and bank account details to allow funds to be released.
-This website will be available for 3 months and it will securely store all information before deleting when the website is closed.
+This refund website requires driver’s information including the swipe card number, driver’s name, address, and bank account details to allow funds to be released.
+This website will be available until April 16th and it will securely store all information before deleting when the website is closed.